Monadic second-order model-checking on decomposable matroids: Model-checking and Enhanced Tree

 \subsection{From Matroids to Trees}

-The aim of this section is to translate $MSO_{M}$ formulas on a matroid into $MSO$ formulas on its enhanced tree.
+The aim of this subsection is to translate $MSO_{M}$ formulas over a matroid into $MSO$ formulas over its enhanced tree.
 The main difficulty is to express the predicate $indep$ in $MSO$.
-To achieve that, we use the decomposition of a dependent set into a signature at each node of the enhanced tree as seen in Theorem \ref{finale}.
+To achieve that, we use Theorem \ref{finale} which reduces this property to an easily checkable condition on a signature at each node of the enhanced tree.
+This can be seen as finding an accepting run of a non deterministic automaton whose states are signatures.

-We have to encode in $MSO$ a signature $\lambda$ of size less than $t$ at each node of an enhanced tree.
-It is represented by the set of second order variables $\vec{X_{\lambda}}$ indexed by all the signatures of size less than $t$.
-The number of such variables is bounded by a function in $t$. $X_{\lambda}(s)$ holds if and only if $\lambda$ is the signature at $s$.
+The formula is defined for enhanced trees of width less than $t$ over a field $\mathbb{F}$ of size $k$.
+We have to encode in $MSO$ a signature $\lambda$ of size at most $t$ at each node of an enhanced tree.
+These signatures are represented by the set $\vec{X}$ of set variables $X_{\lambda}$ indexed by all signatures $\lambda$ of size at most $t$.
+The number of such variables is bounded by $(k+1)^{t}$, a constant because both the field and the branch-width are fixed.

+The relation $X_{\lambda}(s)$ holds if and only if $\lambda$ is the signature at $s$.
 The following formula states that there is one and only one value for the signature at each $s$.

+\begin{remark} We could have defined the signature of a set as the union of all the signatures it admits, as we do in Sec. \ref{sec:terms}.
+The signature would then be unique, and our construction would correspond to a deterministic automaton.
+But in this case, we would deal with $2^{k^{t}}$ possible signatures, a number still bounded if $k$ and $t$ are fixed, but which is much larger and further decreases the practical interest of the algorithm we provide.

+If we want to be more efficient and use less variables, we may encode in binary the value of each element $\lambda_{i} \in \mathbb{F}$ of a signature $\lambda$.
+We only need $\log(k)t$ variables to do so and it also spares us the formula $\Omega$ but it would obfuscate the presentation. \end{remark}